NillionNetwork/secretvaults-py/README.rst

 .. code-block:: python

-    import nilsvwrappers
+    import secretvault
-    from nilsvwrappers import *
+    from secretvault import *

 To run the examples below, first install the package: